magdy0000/TextRecognitionAndroid/README.md

-# Text Recognition for Android using Google Mobile Vision.
+# Text Recognition and Reader for Android using Google Mobile Vision.

 This is simple Android app that uses Google Mobile Vision API’s for Optical character recognition(OCR).